 To turn a historical event into entertainment is hard enough, but then filmmakers must also consider how to relay the event’s significance accurately and responsibly.

 Filmmakers, then, have to ask themselves whether they ought to portray the weight of real-life events or simply try to tell a good story.
-They have to decide which details of history can be left out and which must be shown.
+They have to decide which details can be left out and which must be shown when shaping history into narrative.

 It’s not an easy task, so we will assess how these 11 movies based on true stories did in portraying an accurate piece of history.